atfides/experiments/README.md

 +--------+       +------------------+      +----------------+
 ```

+To analyze payload before transaction, make sure:

+1. action is closed
+2. repository.has_issues   === true
+3. pull_request.title matches
+4. pull_request.merged === true

+> We'll throw an exception if there's no match for now > the default being to not launch anything

-> We will worry about some NLP later
+> We will worry about some NLP later && we only care about dev in master

 ## Lexicon